leoacosta/forget-reg/README.md

 This project is the standalone React based repayment calculator for the Forget Reg project.

+If you'd like to check out the demo then just click over [here](https://forget-reg.netlify.app/) 👈

 ## Available Scripts

 In the project directory, you can run: